Langevin equation in heterogeneous landscapes: how to choose the interpretation

 For any interpretation, the MSD is linear, i.e., it resembles normal diffusion with an effective diffusion coefficient that depends on $\alpha$.
 However, except for $\alpha=0$, the process is not centered and the mean scales as $t^{1/2}$.
 A summary of the results for the It\^o, Stratonovich, and HK interpretations is shown in Table~\ref{tab:interpretation}.

 To visualize the role of the interpretation, we analyze a process with $D_-=2$ and $D_+=1$, via analytical solutions and numerical simulations.
-The probability of finding the tracer on the region $x<0$, following Eq.~(\ref{eq:beta}), is presented in Fig.~\ref{fig:PDF}(a).
+The probability of finding the tracer in the region $x<0$, following Eq.~(\ref{eq:beta}), is presented in Fig.~\ref{fig:PDF}(a).
 Figures~\ref{fig:PDF}(b) and~\ref{fig:PDF}(c) show the mean $\left<X(t)\right>$ and MSD $\left<X^2(t)\right>$ for the three considered interpretations ($\alpha=0, 1/2, 1$).
-Next, the PDFs of the position at $t=1024$ for the three main interpretations are shown in Fig.~\ref{fig:PDF}(d)-(f).
+Next, the PDFs of the position at $t=1024$ are shown in Fig.~\ref{fig:PDF}(d)-(f).
 In the three cases, the numerical integration of the master equation (Eq.~(\ref{eq:master})) agrees with the analytical expression (Eqs.~(\ref{eq:gen_PDF}), (\ref{eq:beta})).